How to Register

 The following details special instructions to complete the Voter Registration Application by mail during the 14 days before an election.
 To register by mail (absentee registration) during the 14 days before an election, you must also request and vote using an absentee ballot.

-- The Voter Registration Application can be completed online and then printed, or blank form printed and completed by you.
+- The Voter Registration Application can be found online and then printed and completed by you.

 - Complete items 1 – 4 following all instructions on the application.
 You must complete all required information.
 Do not sign until you are in front of a notary.